Datafeed

 While you can write all of this datafeed logic yourself, our dedicated BDK toolkits provide out-of-the-box datafeed support and event handling logic making it easy to bootstrap your bot and add custom business logic.

-This has an impact on you if some of your automations or bots are still using the agent/v4/datafeed
+This has an impact on you if some of your automations or bots are still using this API.
+Please upgrade to the new /agent/v5/datafeeds APIs.

 To facilitate this transition, a new feature called the datafeed bridge has been introduced in the Agent service so consumers of the deprecated APIs keep a functioning service.